tamersp25/docs/docs/engines/testing-and-debugging.md

 ![advanced workflow](images/testing-and-debugging/advanced-workflow.png)

 8\.
-On the Advanced Cognitive Workflow page, click on the dropdown under Available Engines and choose the category which correlates to your engine.
+On the Advanced Cognitive Workflow page, click on the dropdown under Available Engines and choose the category that corresponds to your engine.
 You will then see your engine in the engine list.
 Click on the green plus icon to select your engine and move it to the Selected Engines panel.
-If your engine requires either engine parameters or requires a library, you will now be asked to input these.
-After configuring your engine parameters, click on `Next`.
+If your engine requires either engine parameters or a library you will now be asked to input these.
+After configuring your engine parameters, click `Next`.

 ![select engine](images/testing-and-debugging/select-engine.png)

 9\.
 Click `Next` on the Content Templates step which will take you to the final step `Customize`.
-Fill out the `Customize` step with anything you like, and finally click `Save` to finish, which will then be redirect you to the main page of CMS.
+Fill out the `Customize` step with any information you'd like, and finally click `Save` to finish.
+That will redirect you to the CMS main page.

 ![customize step](images/testing-and-debugging/customize-step.png)

 10\.
-You have now successfully created an ingestion job which your engine build will be asked to process.
+You have now successfully created an ingestion job, which your engine build will be asked to process.
 You can click on the `Processing Status` button in the left navigation panel to view the processing list, which gives an overview of all of the recently processed files and their status.
 You can also click on a file in the processing list to view its media details page where you can view the output of a successfully processed file, as well as make additional actions against the file such as reprocessing.

-If your ingestion job results in an error then please read our section on debugging to get a better understanding of how to debug your engine in the Veritone Platform.
+If your ingestion job results in an error, please read the section below on debugging to get a better understanding of how to debug your engine in the Veritone Platform.

 ## Debugging